thomasquinto/food-order-sim/README.md

 # Food Order Simulator (food-order-sim)

-A simple java command-line that simulates a kitchen that receives an order, puts the order on a shelf, and dispatches a driver to pickup the order.
+A simple java command-line application that simulates a kitchen that receives orders, puts the orders on a shelf, and dispatches drivers to pickup the orders.
+The order stream is asynchronously read from a JSON file.

 Kitchens have two types of shelves: temperature-specific shelves, such as "hot", "cold" or "frozen", which can only hold food orders at their designated temperature type, and the "overflow" shelf that can only be used when a